Antisemitism: Black Hebrew Israelite antisemitism

-Extremist groups of Black Hebrew Israelites believe that Jewish people are "imposters", who have "stolen" Black Americans' true racial and religious identity.
+Black Hebrew Israelites believe that Jewish people are "imposters", who have "stolen" Black Americans' true racial and religious identity.
 Some of these groups also promote the unsupported Khazar hypothesis of Ashkenazi ancestry.
-In 2022, the American Jewish Committee stated that the Black Hebrew Israelite claim that "we are the real Jews" is a "troubling anti-Semitic trope with dangerous potential".
+In 2022, the American Jewish Committee stated that the Black Hebrew Israelite claim that "we are the real Jews" is a "troubling antisemitic trope with dangerous potential," arguing that such rhetoric perpetuates antisemitism by denying Jewish people's legitimacy as Jews.

-The perpetrators of several antisemitic attacks in the United States have expressed interest in the Black Hebrew Israelites.
-Between 2019 and 2022, individuals motivated by Black Hebrew Israelitism committed five religiously motivated murders.
 In September 2022, the Program on Extremism at George Washington University published a report which said the largest threat came from "individuals loosely affiliated with or inspired by the movement", rather than from formal members of Black Hebrew Israelite organizations.